BaraKona/BaraKona/README.md

 - ⚡ Fun fact: There are fewer submarines in the sky than airplanes in the sea.
 - 📫 Visit my personal project website (under construction) @ https://andromeda-inn.netlify.app/
-- 🌱 I’m currently learning react redux & querying data from mongoDB
+- 🌱 I’m currently learning data optimisation
 - 🤔 ?

 <div>